Practical 9: Selecting Data

 Aggregating the return

-So far, we’ve seen a few ways (and hopefully enough to get you started) to select data, but databases also ‘excel’ at aggregating data in various ways.
+That’s hopefully enough to get you started on selecting data, but databases ‘excel’ at aggregating data in various ways.
 We aren’t going to get into things like windowing functions or stored procedures here, but even simple aggregates done in DuckDB can vastly improve on the performance of pandas.

 Tip